Community coronavirus updates

 - One visitor per patient per day (exceptions will be made for comfort care or terminally ill patients)

 - No visitors to patients on isolation precautions

 - No visitors in the Emergency waiting room

-- Pediatric patients and babies in the nursery may have both parents visit, but only one at a time.
+- Pediatric patients may have both parents visit, but only one at a time.